Apostolos-Delis/Notes/cs_classes/cs_143-databases/lecture_9.md

     insertion and deletion, and of course space overhead.
 * Each time we traverse a level in the B+ tree, we perform disk I/O – we read an entire block.
+* If there are n items per node, and K keys, the search complexity is
+    $\mathcal{O}(\log_{n}(2)\log_{\lceil\frac{n}{2}\rceil}(K))$
+* Inserting into the B+ Tree follows the following recipe:
+    1. Find the position in the tree where the key should go.
+    2. If that node is not full, insert the key.
+Else:
+        1. Split the node into two pieces.
+The original keeps half of the keys.
+The new node keeys the remaining half.
+        2. Move the middle key to the parent and insert a new in the parent to the new node.
+        3. Keep doing this until there are no more overflows in the parent.
+        4. If the root splits, treat it as if it has an empty parent and split.
-* Some disadvantages of B+- trees
+* Some disadvantages of B+ trees
     * Best performance when there are no duplicate keys.
     * Variable length attributes, like strings, make it diffcult to store in a tree under this treatment
-    * Bulk loading arbitrary data into a B+ tree is very ineﬃcient.
+    * Bulk loading arbitrary data into a B+ tree is very inefficient.